 African Period (1906-1909)

 For the three years that followed his Rose Period, Picasso found inspiration in Oceanic and African art.
 Known as his African Period, this phase retained the warmth of his Rose Period but conveyed a shift in both style and subject matter.
-Rather than produce figurative portrayals of performers, he began to depict abstracted, African mask-inspired depictions of all sorts of figures, from prostitutes (Les Demoiselles d'Avignon) to the artist himself (Self-Portrait).
+Rather than produce figurative portrayals of performers, he began to depict abstracted, African mask-inspired depictions of all sorts of figures, from prostitutes in a Barcelona brothel (Les Demoiselles d'Avignon) to the artist himself (Self-Portrait).

 Picasso's fascination with the simplification and fragmentation found in “primitive” art inspired his next—and arguably most famous—phase: Cubism.